Published Work:

 "The Term Structure of Equity Risk Premia” with Ravi Bansal, Dongho Song, and Amir Yaron

-Using the 14 years of available dividend strips data we estimate a regime-switching model for the equity term structure with Bayesian methods.
-Our approach accounts for the fact that this short sample is unrepresentative of the population distribution of regimes---specifically, it has a higher frequency of recessions relative to the population probability.
-Our estimation shows that (i) the term structure of expected equity dividend strip returns is downward sloping in recessions and upward sloping in expansions, and (ii) the unconditional slope of the term structure of expected equity returns is positive.
-Our estimation results reveal that the consequence of the sample unrepresentativeness is a downward bias in the estimate of the equity term structure slope.
-We present a consumption-based regime switching model that matches the conditional and unconditional return slopes and the volatility of equity yields in the data; in the model, as in the data, a high recession frequency biases the equity term structure slope downwards and the equity-yield volatility upwards.
-In sum, our analysis shows the empirical evidence in dividend strips is consistent with the implications of standard consumption-based models.
+We estimate a regime-switching model for the equity term structure with Bayesian methods.
+Our approach accounts for the data sample being unrepresentative of the population distribution of regimes.
+We find that the term structure of expected equity dividend strip returns is downward sloping in recessions and upward sloping in expansions, and the unconditional term structure of expected equity returns is positively sloped.
+Our estimation shows that the sample unrepresentativeness induces a downward bias in the estimate of the equity term structure slope.
+We present a regime-switching consumption-based asset-pricing model that matches the empirical findings.

 "The Temporal Structure of Risk and the Cross-Section of Equity Returns"